BillyFrcs/BF/README.md

 2. In the project directory, run: `npm start`

-3. To deploy the website run `npm run deploy`
+3. To deploy the website run: `npm run deploy`

 ## Thanks!